XECHO · Legal

 Suggest revisions: this document is versioned in our public repository — pull requests welcome

-This pledge will evolve as the legal landscape, technical standards (C2PA, DDEX, watermarking), and artist consensus evolve.
+This pledge will evolve as the legal landscape, technical standards (C2PA, DDEX), and artist consensus evolve.
 Material changes will be announced before they take effect, not after.